-Mobile templates and Mobile Apps are possible alternatives to responsive design.
-Mobile templates can be designed and implemented to work with universally used devices.
-Basic, as well as custom designs can be created, and hiding content from mobile devices can help add to the mobile experience, as a user on a smaller screen will not be overwhelmed with unnecessary information.
+A mobile template can be designed and implemented to work with universally used devices.
+Basic, as well as custom designs can be created, and hiding content from mobile devices can help add to the mobile experience, as you can choose to prioritize or omit some information altogether.

 Mobile Apps are another option for providing a mobile option.
 They can however, be pricey to create, and do nothing for SEO.